rails/rails/guides/source/engines.md

 What are engines?
 -----------------

 Engines can be considered miniature applications that provide functionality to their host applications.
-A Rails application is actually just a "supercharged" engine, with the `Rails::Application` class inheriting a lot of its behaviour from `Rails::Engine`.
+A Rails application is actually just a "supercharged" engine, with the `Rails::Application` class inheriting a lot of its behavior from `Rails::Engine`.

 Therefore, engines and applications can be thought of almost the same thing, just with very minor differences, as you'll see throughout this guide.
 Engines and applications also share a common structure.